BoLin/2018-Projects/AI-Sales/readme.md

-This project is for AI application in Sales Competition info: www.datadreams.org
+This project is for AI application in Sales.

+Competition info: www.datadreams.org